-Today, rock and roll is considered white folk's music, but the genre was largely born and influenced by rhythm and blues.
+Today, rock & roll is considered white folk's music, but the genre was largely born and influenced by rhythm & blues.
 In fact, up until the mid-1950s, the terms were used interchangeably.
-Labelling rock & roll as white also ignores the fact that most of its earliest stars, such as Fats Domino, Bo Diddley, Little Richard, were Black, and that white artists like Elvis Presley and Jerry Lee Lewis were trying to infuse rhythm and blues into the country and rockabilly styles.
+Labeling rock & roll as white also ignores the fact that most of its earliest stars, such as Fats Domino, Bo Diddley, and Little Richard, were Black, and that white artists like Elvis Presley and Jerry Lee Lewis were trying to infuse rhythm & blues into the country and rockabilly styles.

 Well long, tall Sally

 Maybellene, why can't you be true

 You've started back doin' the things you used to do